 Above all, you’ll want to have a consistent lighting schedule.
 Some of the plant’s vital functions depend on regular light exposure.
 Without this, you’ll never see any flowers at all.

 Stability Is Key:

 As you grow the plants, provide them with a stable environment.
+It’s the same process you would use when growing magic mushroom supplements.
 Even a small fluctuation can disrupt their growth patterns.